Toloka/docs/en/toloka-llm/dataset.md

 # Uploading dataset

-Before you can effectively use the model, you need a prepared dataset.
-In it, you will have text samples that you want to label.
-Optionally, you can have the labels for the text in the dataset file, or you can label your dataset in the platform interface.
+An effective model produces good resulting quality.
+You need a dataset with the texts you want to label.
+It's great if you can provide a labeled dataset, but it's also okay if you label your dataset in {{ llm-name }}.

 This dataset will serve as a reference to measure the quality of the labels a combination of a model and a prompt provides.
 You will use it to iterate through the variants to produce a variant of higher quality than you already have at hand.
 The platform provides you with a good default, but you can find the variant that will be even better.